 But first, what is an inference?

-Inference is when you use your background knowledge and clues from the text and illustrations to make an assumption or conclusion that is not explicitly stated in the text.
+Inference is when you use your prior knowledge in conjunction with clues in the text and illustrations to make an assumption or conclusion that is not explicitly stated in the text.

 Children can make inferences about vocabulary words using the context of the sentence, also called context clues.

 Kids can make inferences about the character’s motivations or feelings, too.

-Even a prediction is a kind of inference because you’re using what clues the author tells you to decide what might happen next.
+Even a prediction is a type of inference because you’re using what clues the author tells you to predict what might happen next.

-Also, a quick grammar note: the correct -ing ending (present participle or gerund) of inference is inferring, NOT inferencing.
+Also, a quick but important grammar note: The correct -ing ending (present participle or gerund) of inference is inferring, NOT inferencing.
 INFERRING is the correct gerund of infer.
 Inferencing is not a word.

 Mentor Texts for Making Inferences